Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 Tips from Real Usage

 Edit the requirements aggressively.
-Kiro's first pass at requirements is usually 80% right.
-The 20% it gets wrong — missing edge cases, over-scoped acceptance criteria, assumptions about your architecture — will propagate through the entire implementation if you don't catch them here.
+Kiro's first pass is usually 80% right.
+The 20% it gets wrong — missing edge cases, over-scoped acceptance criteria, assumptions about your architecture — will carry through to the code if you don't catch them here.

 Review the design before approving tasks.
 The design phase is your last chance to course-correct cheaply.
 Once tasks start executing, you're reviewing implemented code instead of a plan.
 It's much faster to fix a design doc than to undo three completed tasks.